sharkdp/latex-report/README.md

 Custom commands
 ---------------
-An overview of the prefefined commands can be found in the [command cheatsheet](https://github.com/sharkdp/latex-report/raw/master/doc/cheatsheet.pdf).
+An overview of the predefined commands can be found in the [command cheatsheet](https://github.com/sharkdp/latex-report/raw/master/doc/cheatsheet.pdf).

 Compiling
 ---------